lacework-alliances/amazon-security-lake/README.md

 #### Security Findings Event Troubleshooting
-If there are issues with FortiCNAPP Security Alerts being transformed to OCSF and AWS Moose, investigate the Lambda function _stack-name_-AmazonSecurityLakeEventFunction-_xxxx_.
-It transforms Lacework Security alerts into OCSF Security Findings format and delivers these in Parquet file format to the AWS Moose S3 bucket.
+If there are issues with FortiCNAPP Security Alerts being transformed to OCSF and Amazon Security Lake, investigate the Lambda function _stack-name_-LaceworkAmazonSecurityLakeEventFunction-_xxxx_.
+It transforms Lacework Security alerts into OCSF Security Findings format and delivers these in Parquet file format to the Security Lake S3 bucket.
 To investigate any issues, use the following steps:

 1. Go to Lambda in your AWS management console.
-2. Find the Lambda function with the name _stack-name_-AmazonSecurityLakeEventFunction-_xxxx_.
+2. Find the Lambda function with the name _stack-name_-LaceworkAmazonSecurityLakeEventFunction-_xxxx_.
 3. Click the **Monitor** tab.
 4. Click the button **View logs in CloudWatch** to launch CloudWatch into a new tab.
 5. View the **Log stream** debug for errors.